manyone/cobcal74/README.md

 > 💡 The program includes `>>SOURCE FORMAT IS FIXED` for compatibility with GNU COBOL in online IDEs like JDoodle.

-Below is the actual step for running the test suite
+Below is the actual step for running the test suite, following a successful compile.
 ```
 //HERC02C  JOB (COB),
 //             'COBCAL74',